Skip to main content

 • If unknown trash is used as a clue target that is off chop, the team responds as if a Trash Chop Move was given.

-• As explained in the first section, Trash Finesses and Trash Bluffs are always unnecessary, so this comment does not apply to them.
+• As noted previously, Trash Finesses and Trash Bluffs are always unnecessary, so this comment does not apply to them.
 (But it applies to the other fancy trash moves.)

-Example 1 - An Unnecessary Trash Finesse (with a Chop Move)
+Example 1 - A Trash Finesse (with a Chop Move)

 • All of the 2's are played on the stacks except for the red 2.